MihirShri/Movie-recommender-using-Collaborative-Filtering/README.md

 # Movie-recommender-using-Collaborative-Filtering
-This repository contains the code along with the data for a movie recommender system using user based collaborative filtering.
+This repository contains the code along with the data for a movie recommender system using user based collaborative filtering. <br/><br/> Data has been splitted manually into training and test sets just to check the accuracy of the model.
+Accuracy: around 92%. <br/><br/> The program takes userID as input and recommends 5 movies that the user would like to see based on the ratings of the other similar users.